Optimal Attack and Defense for Reinforcement Learning: Code Details

 \section{Code Details}

 We conducted our experiments using standard python3 libraries.
-We provide our code in a jupyter notebook with the example grid being hard-coded in to ensure the experiments can be easily reproduced.
+We provide our code in a jupyter notebook with the example grid being hard-coded in to ensure the experiments can be easily reproduced\footnote{Code can be found at \url{https://github.com/jermcmahan/Attack-Defense}.}.